jsgosnell/cuny_biostats_practice_problems/README.md

 practice problems here.
 Your instructor may also provide alternative problems or use a different delivery method (like github classroom).

+**In general you should only work edit .qmd files!
+Everything/anything else is produced during the session and should not be edited.
+All files can be uploaded to github though.**

 Solutions are also provided for all problems via the course notes, but try them before you look at the answers!